matthewcook333/clinicceph/README.md

 where the inputFile.json is the JSON file to be cleaned, outputFile.json is the name of the newly created cleaned JSON file, -f command is for use with freqOffset JSON files and -t is for use with timestamps JSON files.
+This also makes a file of the invalid lines in badlines.txt (this name can be changed within the file).